dchest/ydiskhas/README.md

 One example:

 Step 1.
-Send a form to Alice and ask her to fill it and save to Yandex.Disk.
+Send a form to Alice and ask her to fill it and save it to her Yandex.Disk.

 *form.txt*: